norlab-ulaval/template-norlab-project/README.md

-It has a few preconfigured tools such as an initialization script to speed up the repository customization process, a pull request template, a sematic-release github action, a standardized readme file with _NorLab_ or _VAUL_ logo, a git ignore file with common file/directory entries, a code owner designation file and the basic directory structure.
+It has a few preconfigured tools such as an initialization script to speed up the repository customization process, a pull request template, a sematic-release github action, a standardized readme file with _NorLab_ or _VAUL_ logo, a git ignore file with common file/directory entries, a code owner designation file, JetBranins IDE run configurations and the basic directory structure.

 <br>